calebbrown/calebbrown.github.io/_posts/2008-04-23-complete-list-facebook-chat-emoticons.md

  - /blog/complete-list-facebook-chat-emoticons
 ---

 While playing with Facebook Chat I wondered if it supported emoticons.
 Turns out it does.
-But when I tried the >:-) emoticon (a 'devil') and saw it printed as boring text, I wondered, "what smilies does facebook actually support?"
+But when I tried the &gt;:-) emoticon (a 'devil') and saw it printed as boring text, I wondered, "what smilies does facebook actually support?"

 So with the help of Safari and some javascript hacking I present to you a complete list of facebook emoticons.